 Lamar: You feel sluggish, yeah.
-You feel sluggish because those processed fats and your body is having a hard time burning it off.
+You feel sluggish because of those processed fats and your body is having a hard time burning them off.
 That was the biggest hurdle that I really had to really kind of overcome because really transforming what I ate, you know, and simple things like…I was a really huge soda drinker.

 Lamar: You know, Mountain Dew was my drink.

 Lamar: You’re talking about pounding them all day long. (laughing)

 Lamar: Yes, it’s pure sugar.
 Just imagine, you know, I work in the office so literally I would be in meetings throughout the day and I would literally easily down 4 to 5 of those, you know, throughout the day.
 And I’m like and I went back and look back like, “Wow.
 Here I am sitting down here.
 I’m drinking, you know, 80g of sugar, you know, per Mountain Dew.
 Like Wow!” (laughing) I’m drinking that!
 It’s such a waste of calories when you think about it, right?

 Host: Yes.
 It is.
 Did you go gradually in terms of food or did you outright banned stuff?